Search

 - Dedicated teams answer: Post-Series A, when investors expect scalable operations, and you need teams that grow with your platform.

-- Fixed-price answer: If your roadmap is locked in by regulatory deadlines or investor milestones, with minimal expected changes.
+- Fixed-price answer: If your roadmap is relatively stable, with minimal expected changes and a clearly defined outcome.

-- Dedicated teams answer: If market feedback, competitive moves, or regulatory shifts could alter your development focus.
+- Dedicated teams answer: If market feedback, internal decisions, customer needs, or growth pressures could alter your development focus.

 - Fixed-price answer: When the project is self-contained and doesn't require deep business knowledge beyond technical specifications.

-- Dedicated teams answer: If success depends on understanding your user base, regulatory constraints, and long-term platform vision.
+- Dedicated teams answer: If success depends on understanding your users, product direction, delivery context, and long-term platform vision.

 - Fixed-price answer: If you have rigorous internal processes in place to prevent scope changes and can effectively manage vendor rotations.